ajsmith17/project2/README.md

 # Note.js

-Note.js is a full CRUD app that uses a variety of NPM packages as well as front end languages.
+Note.js is a full CRUD app that uses a variety of NPM packages as well as front end languages, and is deployed via Heroku.
 The user upon authentication will have a virtual bulletin board that they can pin notes to, whether they be motivational, a reminder, or whatever else they would like.
 Being full CRUD, the user can edit and delete their different notes and create new ones whenever they want.

 ### Getting Started: